 If you are considering adoption in Cedar Rapids or elsewhere in Iowa, Arenson Law Group, PC is here to help.
 Our skilled lawyers will guide you through every step of the adoption process, providing all of the legal services and referring you to any additional adoption professionals you may need along the way.
 Our attorneys will help your Iowa adoption go as smoothly as possible.

-Call (319) 363-8199 today to schedule a free initial consultation with Arenson Law Group, PC.
-During your free consultation, you will learn more about the Iowa adoption laws and the adoption process from our knowledgeable attorneys.
+Call (319) 363-8199 today to schedule an initial consultation with Arenson Law Group, PC.
+During your consultation, you will learn more about the Iowa adoption laws and the adoption process from our knowledgeable attorneys.
 No two adoptions are exactly alike, and our lawyers can provide you a better understanding of the steps involved in the process.

 Why Should I Hire a Lawyer?

 The adoption process is not as simple as one may think.
 Complex issues often arise.
 Necessary paperwork must be completed correctly and submitted promptly.
 Adoption laws vary from state to state.
 If you are adopting a child in Iowa, it is in your best interest to seek the help of an Iowa adoption lawyer from the outset of the process

 In Iowa, specific regulations govern adoptions.
 Adoptions could involve the Indian Child Welfare Act (ICWA), the Interstate Compact on the Placement of Children (ICPC), or the Hague Convention.
 An attorney is well-versed on these laws and what they mean for your adoption.
 Other issues related to adoption can include the termination of parental rights (TPR) proceedings, filing notice on the Iowa Paternity Registry, and the possibility of adoption subsidies.
 An experienced Iowa adoption lawyer has experience handling these complicated adoption-related issues and can skillfully guide you through the entire process.